valentinajaramillor/bigdataprogram/README.md

 +--------------------------------------------------+----------------------+----------+
 ```

 The report shows the 10 agencies with the most service requests made to the NYC 311, and the percentage of this count from the total amount of service requests.
+The agencies New York City Police Department, Department of Housing Preservation and Development and Department of Transportation are the top 3 agencies with the most service requests.
 This report is useful to identify the agencies which need special attention or a bigger channel of communication and response for the public.

 **Code**